Accused Of A Cyber/Internet Crime?

 According to statistics, most Americans spend approximately 30 hours a week on their computers.
 With every swivel of a mouse and every stroke of a key, many unsuspecting internet users unintentionally commit acts of cybercrime without knowing it.
 The most important thing for people to understand about unintended cybercrimes is that you can still be held accountable for them and punished to the fullest extent of the law.

-Candice Fields — An Experienced Internet Fraud Defense Lawyer
+Candice Fields Law, PC — An Experienced Internet Fraud Defense Lawyer

 Internet Crime Defense — Far More Than Just The Obvious

 Most people and business operators are aware of obvious cybercrimes such as child pornography and illegally downloading copyrighted materials.
 But the extent of what is defined as cybercrime stretches far beyond the obvious.
 Here are a few examples of things that people and businesses do every day that could lead to a number of legal issues: